-Double check you are reading the most recent version of this document at http://doc.scrapy.org/en/master/contributing.html
+Double check that you are reading the most recent version of this document at https://docs.scrapy.org/en/master/contributing.html

 There are many ways to contribute to Scrapy.
 Here are some of them:

-- Blog about Scrapy.
+Blog about Scrapy.
 Tell the world how you’re using Scrapy.
-This will help newcomers with more examples and the Scrapy project to increase its visibility.
+This will help newcomers with more examples and will help the Scrapy project to increase its visibility.

-- Join the scrapy-users mailing list and share your ideas on how to improve Scrapy.
+Join the Scrapy subreddit and share your ideas on how to improve Scrapy.
 We’re always open to suggestions.

 Please report security issues only to email@example.com.
 This is a private list only open to trusted Scrapy developers, and its archives are not public.

-Well-written bug reports are very helpful, so keep in mind the following guidelines when reporting a new bug.
+Well-written bug reports are very helpful, so keep in mind the following guidelines when you’re going to report a new bug.

-- check the open issues to see if it has already been reported.
-If it has, don’t dismiss the report but check the ticket history and comments, you may find additional useful information, please leave a comment, or consider sending a pull request with a fix.
+check the open issues to see if the issue has already been reported.
+If it has, don’t dismiss the report, but check the ticket history and comments.
+If you have additional useful information, please leave a comment, or consider sending a pull request with a fix.

 scrapy version -vso developers working on your bug know exactly which version and platform it occurred on, which is often very helpful for reproducing it, or knowing if it was already fixed.

-The better written a patch is, the higher chance that it’ll get accepted and the sooner that will be merged.
+The better a patch is written, the higher the chances that it’ll get accepted and the sooner it will be merged.